Using Front Chat

 Match visitors with your Front contacts or CRM integrations

-If the user is logged in and verified or enters their email in the email capture form, Front will search for that email address in your contacts.
-You can tell if a visitor has submitted their email if this message appears: "User submitted their email: email@example.com".
+If the user is logged in and verifies or enters their email in the email capture form, Front will search for that email address in your contacts.
+You can tell if a visitor has submitted their email if this message appears: "User submitted their email: firstname.lastname@example.org".

 If the email address doesn't match an existing contact, a new contact will be created in Front.
 If the address matches an existing contact, the chat message will be linked to that contact's details.
 You can view all of their past conversations by choosing Contact details in your integrations panel.